How to Get Wi-Fi Without an Internet Provider?

 5) Use Someone Else’s Internet

-There is a possibility that one of the people in your group already has an internet connection set up on their device.
+It is possible that one of the people in your group already has an internet connection set up on their device.

 When this occurs, you can share the bandwidth with macOS or Windows systems.